christofferwillander/ml-assignment1/README.md

 **Assignment 1 in the course Machine Learning (DV2578).
 ML concept learner in Python for detecting spam e-mails.**

 ## General information
-Model information, model performance metrics and the LGG rule is printed in the terminal after execution of the *spam-classifier.py* script.
+Model information, model performance metrics and the *LGG* (*LGG-conj*) rule is printed in the terminal after execution of the *spam-classifier.py* script based on the *Spambase* data set from *UCI Machine Learning Repository*.

 Training data is discretizised using *pandas*, where a total of 100 bins are used.
 The test data is discretizised using the bin bounds given by the training data, and hence they have the same scale.
+The data set is shuffled during each execution, to avoid bias.

+*Avg. accurary:* ~82 %
+*Avg. precision:* ~48 %
+*Avg. recall:* ~70 %
+*Avg. specificity:* ~85 %
+*Avg. false-positive rate:* ~15 %
+*Avg. false-positive rate:* ~28 %
+*Avg.
+F1 score:* ~0.55

 ## Setup
 **Requirements:** *Python 3.10.0*, *pip 21.3.1*, *pandas*